VW: Second Life

-I am Leandro Rinaldo Malaspina, Chairman and Attorney General of the Academy of Literature, Sciences and Arts of London, Prime Minister of the Kingdom of Sardinia, Royal Chancellor and Secretary of Foreign Affairs for Italian States at the Court of Spain, Counsellor of the Royal Superior Council of Castille, Chairman of the Academy of Latin Letters, Grandee of Spain, Duke of Miranda, Marquis of Caserta, Marquis of Altare, Marquis of Mont Saint Bruno, Count of Rietberg, Baron of Bexar, Conseigneur of Cellamonte, Grand Master of the Order of the Teutonic Knights, Commander of the Order of St. Bruno of Cologne, Grand Chancellor of the Order of St. Stephen Pope and Martyr, Commendator of the Order of Alcantara, Knight of the Royal Order of San Gennaro of Naples, Silesian Officer, Bavarian High Dignitary, Knight of Neuchatel, Architecte du Roi, Official Royal Supplier of Furnitures and "Objets d'Art" of the Spanish Crown.
+I am Leandro Rinaldo Malaspina, Chairman and Attorney General of the Academy of Literature, Sciences and Arts of London, Prime Minister of the Kingdom of Sardinia, Royal Chancellor and Secretary of Foreign Affairs for Italian States at the Court of Spain, Counsellor of the Royal Superior Council of Castille, Chairman of the Academy of Latin Letters, Grandee of Spain, Prince of Naples, Duke of Atri, Duke of Miranda, Marquis of Giulianova, Caserta and Altare, Marquis of Mont Saint Bruno, Count of Rietberg, Baron of Antiquity, Baron of Bexar, Conseigneur of Cellamonte, Commander of the Order of St. Bruno of Cologne, Grand Chancellor of the Order of St. Stephen Pope & Martyr, Commendator of the Order of Alcantara and of the Order of San Carlo Borromeo, Knight of the Royal Order of San Gennaro of Naples, Silesian Officer, Bavarian High Dignitary, Knight of Neuchatel, Official Royal Supplier of Furniture and "Objets d'Art" of the Spanish Crown.

 The wind was peacefully and silently gliding amid the blooming pansies when I came to life, in rebus humanis, in the Year of our Lord 1758.
 My entire world were the mountains and the green valleys embracing the idle course of River Trebbia, until my studies led me to the Academy of London.
 I first became Secretary of that Institution, then Legal Representative and eventually Chairman, position that I'm still holding.